horse-link/contracts.horse.link/README.md

 The `MarketOracle.sol` contract allows authorised accounts to set results based on the Market ID and the Proposition ID.
 The results are either set from a python script `settle.py` or TypeScript script in the event of a losing Proposition or by the front end should the user win and claim their profits.
 The market owner is responsible for providing a signed result after the event.

 `MarketId` is an arbitrary byte16 string which partitions the bets into a specific market.
 For our purposes, we use the following syntax for Racing markets.
-For example, a Race 1 at Brisbane (BNE) on the 1st of January 2021 would be represented as `20210101BNE01`.
+For example, a Race 1 at Brisbane (BNE) on the 1st of January 2024 would be represented as `20240101BNE01W`.

+* Date 202401 first 6 chars
+* Location mnemonic BNE next 3 chars
+* Race number 1 with leading 0 as the last 2 chars
+* W for Win, P for Place, Q for Quinella, E for Exacta, T for Trifecta, F for First Four, M for Multi

+Note:  The api returns in the string format `YYYY-MM-DD_{code}_{raceNumber}_W{number}` for readability.

 The contract uses bytes16, so the following functions are used to convert between bytes16 and strings.
 These can be found in `utils.ts`.